-Oats show potential to aid in lowering blood pressure.
+Oats show the potential to aid in lowering blood pressure.
 They do so, it is believed, by promoting the production of nitric oxide, which leads to improved blood flow.
 And improved blood flow is, of course, not just good for reducing blood pressure but improving the sexual experience.
 (Good blood flow is key to arousal and the pleasures of climax.)

 But oats are a source of several other nutrients linked with sexual performance and both men’s and women’s health.
 For starters, oats provide more protein than most grains.
 And protein is essential for the energy to perform not just in the gym but in the bedroom.

 How to incorporate oats into your diet

 To get a daily dose of oats for libido, you don’t necessarily have to sit down to a warm bowl of porridge.
 Oats make a great addition to many breakfasts and desserts, like this oatmeal cookie recipe.
 You can also try using chopped oats in place of half or all the breadcrumbs in your meatloaf recipe or even pulverize rolled oats and use them as a breading for chicken.